-This note discusses steps taken by Denmark significantly through the Climate Investment Coalition by fostering Green Finance and Transition within the global ecosystem.
+This note discusses steps taken by Denmark significantly through the Climate Investment Coalition in fostering Green Finance and Transition within the global ecosystem.
 Danes are leading a global march on green finance and transition through their collaborative model.

-Developers including project developers, utilities and energy companies, and technology providers were among the key actors playing a significant role in the multifaceted collaborative attempt in addressing climate change and action.
+Developers, including project developers, utilities and energy companies, and technology providers, were among the key actors playing a significant role in the multifaceted collaborative attempt in addressing climate change and action.
 The summit signifies the growing importance of asset owners like pension funds in providing capital for enabling projects linked to green finance.
 In recent years, Japanese pension funds have been game-changers in fostering ESG (Environmental, Social, and Governance) themes within the investment management sector.
-If the world is even close to meeting the UN SDGs target by 2030, asset managers and asset owners especially mega pension funds both public and private will play an enhanced role in driving wealth to bridge about $2.5T – $3T of investment gap to achieve goals set in SDGs.
+If the world is even close to meeting the UN SDGs target by 2030, asset managers and asset owners, especially mega pension funds both public and private, will play an enhanced role in driving wealth to bridge about $2.5 trillion to $3 trillion of investment gap to achieve goals set in SDGs.

 Feature Image: Unsplash Cole Marshall